futures4j/futures4j/README.md

 ## <a name="license"></a>License

-All files are released under the [Eclipse Public License 2.0](LICENSE.txt).
+If not otherwise specified (see below), files in this repository fall under the [Eclipse Public License 2.0](LICENSE.txt).

 Individual files contain the following tag instead of the full license text:
 ```